 Register your positive result online to help us understand the level of circulating illness.

-A positive POCT is now considered a positive case of COVID-19.
-If you have a positive rapid POCT continue to isolate and follow the online instructions for those who test positive.
+A positive POCT is a positive case of COVID-19.
+If you have a positive rapid POCT follow the advice on What to do if you have COVID-19.